 fn::toJSON: ${example}

-After storing JSON in a secret, applications need to parse it back into usable data structures.
+After storing structured secrets, applications parse them back into native data structures.

 import * as pulumi from "@pulumi/pulumi";